Mediagone/doctrine-specifications/README.md

 The classic _Repository pattern_ (a single class per entity with several methods, one per query) quickly shows its limitations as it grows toward a messy god-class.

 Using _[Query Functions](https://ocramius.github.io/doctrine-best-practices/#/90)_ partially solves the problem by splitting up queries into separate classes, but you might still get a lot of code duplication.
 Things get worse if query criteria can be combined arbitrarily, which may result in the creation of an exponential number of classes. \
 The _[Specifications pattern](https://en.wikipedia.org/wiki/Specification_pattern)_ comes to the rescue helping you to split them into explicit and reusable filters, improving useability and testability of your database queries.
-This package is a customized flavor of this pattern, inspired by Benjamin Eberlei's [article](https://beberlei.de/2013/03/04/doctrine_repositories.html).
-It revolves around a simple concept: specifications. \
+This package is a customized flavor of this pattern (for purists), inspired by Benjamin Eberlei's [article](https://beberlei.de/2013/03/04/doctrine_repositories.html).
+It revolves around a simple concept: _specifications_.

 Each specification defines a set of criteria that will be automatically applied to Doctrine's QueryBuilder and Query objects, with the help of two methods:
 ```php
 abstract class Specification